 ‘in whom I am well pleased.’

-God the Father made this statement that he was “well pleased” of God the Son twice, once when he was baptized (Mt 3:) and once when he was transfigured (Mt 17:).
+God the Father made this statement that He was “well pleased” with God the Son twice, once when He was baptized (Mt 3:17) and once when He was transfigured (Mt 17:1-8).

 When God, the Father, thinks of Jesus Christ, He is pleased.
 He takes pleasure in Jesus Christ.
-He has good thoughts about Jesus, for He is pleased with Him.
-He is pleased with the Son because His Son became a foreign missionary to a tiny planet called earth in time and space.
-He came from a place of peace and blessedness to a place of crime, treachery, sin, and devastation.
+He has good thoughts about Jesus, for He is pleased with Him for who and what He did.
+He is pleased with the Son because His Son became a foreign missionary to a tiny planet called Earth in time and space.
+He came from a place of peace and blessedness to a place of crime, betrayal, sin, and devastation.

 He 9:26, “He then would have had to suffer often since the foundation of the world; but now, once at the end of the ages, He has appeared to put away sin by the sacrifice of Himself.”

-Because of His coming forgiveness is possible.
+Because Christ came, forgiveness is possible.
 That forgiveness extends “… as far as the curse is found,” as the Christmas carol says.

 God, the Father, has special love for and is pleased with His Son.

 The Father never had any trouble with His Son.
-No parent on earth could say that.
+No parent on Earth could say that.
 We often hear someone say, “I never had a minute’s trouble with my child.”
 We take that with a grain of salt.
 We all have had trouble with our children.
 There was a time when I felt I knew more than my father did.
-As I grew older, I began to realize he was smarter than I thought he was.
+As I grew older, I realized he was smarter than I thought.